 Aurecon South Africa bursary scheme

-If you are a South African citizen, and studying or intending to study BSc or BEng in Civil, Mechanical, Electrical, Electronic, Mechatronic, Industrial, Chemical Engineering Undergraduate Degrees at recognised Universities in South Africa, then you should apply for the Aurecon South Africa Bursary Scheme.
+If you are a South African citizen, and studying or intending to study BSc or BEng in Civil, Mechanical, Electrical, Electronic, Mechatronic, Industrial, Chemical Engineering Undergraduate Degrees at recognized Universities in South Africa, then you should apply for the Aurecon South Africa Bursary Scheme.

-Aurecon is an engineering, design and advisory company.
+Aurecon is an engineering, design, and advisory company.

 After graduation, you get to work for Aurecon, for every one year that you’ve had a bursary with us (including any suspension period).

 In-service training periods are excluded from this.
-The service obligation period will commence after successful completion of studies/after graduation.
+The service obligation period will commence after the successful completion of studies/after graduation.

 The Hexagon Trust bursaries

 The trust provides bursaries to economically disadvantaged SA students.
-Financial assistance is awarded for study in the Science, Engineering, and Commerce fields at tertiary level.
+Financial assistance is awarded for study in the Science, Engineering, and Commerce fields at the tertiary level.